duct317/SCFA/README.md

 - Inside this container, the Example.Rmd is used to run an example analysis on GBM dataset.
 - If encountering error while running the docker on MacOS or Windows, please increase the memory limit for the docker to 8-16GB.
 The default setting of 2GB is too low for any analysis to perform well.

-# How to use package for new data
+# How to use the package for new data
 The package includes these functions:
 - SCFA: main function, generating subtyping result.
 The input is a list of data matrices.
 In each matrix, rows represent samples and columns represent genes/features.
 - SCFA.class: predicting risk scores of test data.
 The inputs consist of list of train data matrices, train data label and list of test data matrices.